-Although adverse drug events may occur due to a variety of reasons, AHRQ estimates that about half are considered preventable—including medication errors.
-Historically, such errors have often been linked to some failure within the traditional paper pathway of prescribing, transcribing and filling/dispensing prescriptions.
-The paper-prescribing framework is fraught with an array of potential errors due to lack of access to the patient’s complete record, illegible handwriting, inconsistent ordering formats, and lack of alerts for allergies and interactions, among others.
+Although adverse drug events may occur due to various reasons, AHRQ estimates that about half are considered preventable—including medication errors.
+Historically, such errors have often been linked to some failure within the traditional paper pathway of prescribing, transcribing, and filling/dispensing prescriptions.
+The paper-prescribing framework is fraught with an array of potential errors due to lack of access to the patient’s complete record, illegible handwriting, inconsistent ordering formats, and lack of alerts for allergies and interactions.

-For reasons such as these, improved patient safety is one of the greatest benefits of e-prescribing—which is why the AHRQ recommends the use of computerized provider order entry (CPOE), which incorporates e-prescribing software.
+For reasons such as these, improved patient safety is one of the most significant benefits of e-prescribing—which is why the AHRQ recommends the use of computerized provider order entry (CPOE), which incorporates e-prescribing software.

-e-prescribing helps to reduce healthcare costs for a variety of reasons.
-These include provider access to more cost-effective options when selecting medications, the reduction of medication errors which may require additional care, and the overall optimization of care quality—which reduces the need for ongoing intervention.
+E-prescribing reduces healthcare costs in many ways.
+These include provider access to more cost-effective options when selecting medications, the reduction of medication errors that may require additional care, and the overall optimization of care quality, reducing the need for ongoing intervention.

-Several federal regulations have had a major impact on the growing momentum of e-prescribing in all patient care settings.
+Several federal regulations have significantly impacted the growing momentum of e-prescribing in all patient care settings.

 The Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009 proposed “that healthcare professionals throughout the United States have access to EHRs and use them meaningfully according to standards set by the Centers for Medicare and Medicaid Services (CMS).”
 In that context, the intent of “meaningful use” was to show how technology was being used to improve patient care—and e-prescribing was an important way to do it.